yvanzo/musicbrainz-server/CONTRIBUTING.md

 If your change is large or relevant to users, it should have a ticket, see [tickets](https://tickets.metabrainz.org/issues/?jql=project%20%3D%20MBS), create one if necessary.
-It will be used to generate release notes.
+It will be used to follow the progress of the change and to generate the release notes that are made available to users on the blog.

 Untracked changes are typos, comments, coding style changes, automated dependency update, unnoticeable refactor, and so on.